Long-term care contributions

 This works in the same way as income tax where the standard tax rate is 20%, but most people pay less than 20% tax on their annual income.

-Your contribution is based on your total income but will take into account the same allowances and reliefs you benefit from for tax and a marginal long-term care rate of 1.95%.
+Your contribution is based on your total income, but will take into account the same tax allowances and reliefs you benefit from and a marginal long-term care rate of 1.95%.

-You can use the tax calculator to get an illustration of how much long-term care you'll pay.
+You can use the tax calculator to see how much long-term care contribution you will pay.

 Upper income limits and long-term care contributions

-Unlike income tax, an upper income limit will be taken into account when calculating your long-term care contribution.
+Unlike income tax, an upper income limit will be taken into account when calculating your contribution to the long-term care scheme.
 This upper income limit is the same amount as the social security upper earnings limit.